Kkies/Anomaly_Detection_of_NYC_Traffic/README.md

 This image shows the location of the two sensors in the same place but recording speeds in different directions.
 ![Sensor_142_weekdays](https://user-images.githubusercontent.com/65979022/98954296-a5968c00-24cb-11eb-85c0-a3249d99dbed.png)
 ![Sensor_178_weekdays](https://user-images.githubusercontent.com/65979022/98955449-e216b780-24cc-11eb-8f9d-f0085b7dbbe9.png)
 The two graphs above show the different trends of sensors in the same location, one is eastbound, and the other is westbound.
+142 is the westbound sensor and you can see the brunt of rushhour is in the morning because of the number of people traveling into the city for work.
+Conversely, 178 is eastbound and you can clearly see that on fridays the afternoon rushhour is the worst.
+This is due to people leaving for the weekend.

 ## Modeling